 Add the egg whites one at a time, then the whole egg, beating well after each addition to begin building the cake’s structure.
 Scrape down the sides and bottom of the bowl after each addition.

 Pour the batter into the prepared pans—Bake for 25 to 30 minutes.
-A toothpick or cake tester inserted into the center will come out clean when done.
+A toothpick or cake tester inserted into the center will clean when done.
 Remove from the oven, cool on a wire rack for ten minutes, then remove from the pan.

 This delightful filling is simple to make and can be made in advance.
 In fact, I always make the day ahead to chill in the refrigerator before using it.
 Yield: 1 3/4 cups